Andrew-CC-Martin/bootstrap-todo-client/README.md

 ## Netlify config

-Note - the `_redirects` file is used for Netlify config, so that Netlify deployments will work as a single page app with React-Router
+Note: the `_redirects` file is used for Netlify config, so that Netlify deployments will work as a single page app with React-Router